Last Updated on July 25, 2023 by Labib Ahmad

-Before you sign a contract, ensure they have the tools that your business will need to accept payments, however, and wherever you need to.
+Before signing a contract, ensure the processor's merchant services include the tools your business will need to accept payments, however and wherever you need to.
 In addition to how you want to accept payments, take note of any software integrations or requirements that would help your business, and confirm with your selected payment processor that they will be able to provide the functionality you're expecting.

 As payment methods and hardware technology continue to evolve, new payment devices continue to be introduced to the marketplace to allow you to accept payments in person.
+Wondering how to accept credit cards?
 Each piece of hardware is unique and will vary on which payment methods they support.
 These methods include magstripe swipe, Chip, Chip & PIN, and tap (NFC).
-Their available connectivity also varies, such as Ethernet, Wi-Fi, Bluetooth, audio jack, 3G, among others.
+Their available connectivity also varies, such as Ethernet, Wi-Fi, Bluetooth, audio jack, and 3G, among others.
 Merchants are not short on hardware options, and each component needs to be carefully selected based on your business needs.

 If you are accepting payments in person, then you will need to decide which terminal is right for your business.
 There are a variety of wired and wireless terminals available to choose from that will allow you to quickly and easily accept payments in person.